BVE-Reborn/shader-types/README.md

     position: Vec3::new([0.0, 1.0, 2.0]), // `from` also works
     normal: Vec3::new([-2.0, 2.0, 3.0]),
     uv: Vec2::new([0.0, 1.0]),
-    _padding: Pad2Float::new(), // `default` also works
 };

 // Supports bytemuck with the `bytemuck` feature unsafe impl bytemuck::Zeroable for UniformBlock {}
-// Safe to implement as there is no implicit padding unsafe impl bytemuck::Pod for UniformBlock {}
+unsafe impl bytemuck::Pod for UniformBlock {}

 let block_u8: &[u8] = bytemuck::cast_slice(&[block]);